calliope-project/euro-calliope/docs/model/customisation.md

 ```

 You can define your own overrides to manipulate any model component.
-The following overrides are built into euro-calliope.
+The following overrides are built into Euro-Calliope.

 ### Cost

-By default, euro-calliope uses cost and lifetime projections from the JRC Energy Technology Reference Indicator 2014.
+By default, Euro-Calliope uses cost and lifetime projections from the JRC Energy Technology Reference Indicator 2014.
 The `dea-renewable-cost` override allows to use the projections from the Danish Energy Agency instead for solar PV and wind power and `schroeder-hydro-cost` provides another source for the hydropower assumptions.
 Using the override `no-hydro-fixed-cost` allows to only consider variable and O&M costs for hydropower.
 This may make sense especially in combination with the `freeze-hydro-capacities` override (see below).

 ### directional-rooftop-pv

-By default, euro-calliope contains a single technology for rooftop PV.
+By default, Euro-Calliope contains a single technology for rooftop PV.
 This technology comprises the total rooftop PV potential in each location, in particular including east-, west-, and north-facing rooftops.
 While this allows to fully exploit the potential of rooftop PV, it leads to less than optimal capacity factors as long as the potential is not fully exploited.
 That is because in reality, one would likely first exploit all south-facing rooftops, then east- and west-facing rooftops, and only then -- if at all -- north-facing rooftops.
-By default, euro-calliope cannot model that.
+By default, Euro-Calliope cannot model that.

 When using the `directional-rooftop-pv` override, there are three instead of just one technologies for rooftop PV.
 The three technologies comprise (1) south-facing PV (on either south-facing or flat rooftops), (2) east- and west-facing PV, and (3) north-facing PV.